dhammateca/dhammapada-munindo/manuscript/markdown/dhp-9.md

 The aftermath of evil-doing is painful.

 118.\\
-Having performed a wholesome act\\
+Having performed a wholesome deed\\
-it is good to repeat it.\\
+it is good to repeat it, again and again.\\
-Enjoy the pleasure of its memory.\\
+Be interested in the pleasure of wholesomeness.\\
-The fruit of goodness is contentment.
+The fruit of accumulated goodness is\\
+contentment.

 119.\\
 Even those who perform evil\\